Premier League transfer news: Watford complete swoop for ex-Arsenal star Welbeck | Goal.com

 Welbeck started his career with Manchester United, where he scored 20 Premier League goals in 92 appearances after making his debut in 2008.
 After six years at Old Trafford, he joined the Gunners in 2014 for £16 million and amassed close to 100 Premier League appearances for the club, scoring 16 goals.

+His 2018-19 season decimated by an ankle injury that saw his campaign ended as early as November, when he was injured in a Europa League clash against Sporting CP.
+He required two surgeries on the joint and therefore ended the season with only 14 appearances in all competitions, in which he added five goals and a single assist.

-He has won 42 caps for England and has netted 16 times for the Three Lions.
+Meanwhile, he has won 42 caps for England and has netted 16 times for the Three Lions, though he has not turned out for his country since September 11, 2018, when he played 61 minutes in a 1-0 home win over Switzerland.

 By signing up for the Hornets, he has become their fourth permanent signing of the summer, following in the footsteps of Craig Dawson from West Brom, Tom Dele-Bashiru from Manchester City and Leeds United for Sam Dalby.